staghouse/common-denominators/README.md

 A JS function that takes any number of arguments and returns an array of all the common denominators of any numbers supplied

+## The Challenge

+Write your own `commonDenominators` function inside of `src/index.js`.
+Run the `validate` command to test and benchmark your code against the stable.
+If all tests pass and the benchmark improves over the stable then PR!

 ## Install

 with NPM